dimenwarper/sigil/README.md

 ## 9. Opinionated defaults

 YAML everywhere for human inspection.
 Unified diffs as the only edit format, with AST validation to ensure syntactic integrity.
-Tree‑sitter for pins when available; plain regex region markers as a lowest common denominator.
+Tree‑sitter for pins when available; file and symbol-based targeting as the primary mechanism.
 Population‑based search first; annealing and RL later.
 Hermetic containers for every eval.
 Redacted but preserved LLM prompts for audit.
 No optimizer has permission to mutate outside declared pins.
 Correctness is non‑negotiable; performance wins are otherwise meaningless.